Fixed Annuities vs. Bonds

 Read More

-• Updated: January 10, 2024
+• Updated: November 6, 2024

-• 9 min read time
+• 7 min read time

-• This page features 7 Cited Research Articles
+• This page features 5 Cited Research Articles

 Key Takeaways

-• Bonds are more liquid, but annuities offer better protection against rising interest rates and have the advantage of providing lifetime income.
+• Bonds are more liquid, but fixed annuities offer better protection against rising interest rates and have the advantage of providing lifetime income.

-How Annuities and Bonds Work
+How Fixed Annuities and Bonds Work

 Bonds are debt instruments that represent loans you have made to the issuer.
 You receive cash flow as interest payments during the life of the bond, and later the return of your principal when it eventually matures.
-Annuities, meanwhile, are insurance products that send you payments based on contractual guarantees made by the issuing company.

-Understanding the similarities and differences between bonds and annuities can help retirees decide whether one — or a combination of the two — makes the most sense for them.
+Understanding the similarities and differences between bonds and fixed annuities can help retirees decide whether one — or a combination of the two — makes the most sense for them.

 Step 1